National Research Survey · The Lab · Est. 2024

 About the Study

-This survey is the first step toward that picture.
-The findings will be published and shared widely with the field to support better structures, better conversations, and better outcomes for students.
+This survey is a step toward a clearer national picture.
+Findings will be published and shared widely to inform structures, conversations, and outcomes for students.

 Shared Accountability

-Whether accountability for student outcomes is genuinely shared or remains siloed by role and program type.
+How accountability for student outcomes is distributed across leadership teams, and how that distribution varies by role and program type.

 Resource Allocation

-How resource decisions are made and whether those processes build or erode trust across leadership teams.
+How resource decisions are made, and how those processes relate to working relationships across leadership teams.

 Professional Development

-The role of joint professional learning in building or breaking down the divide between program areas.
+The role of joint professional learning in the working relationship between program areas.

 Structural Conditions